unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/basic-authentication.md

     }
   },

-  test: { ... },
+  test: {
+    # Some code here
+  },
-  actions: { ... },
+  actions: {
+    # Some code here
+  },
-  triggers: { ... },
+  triggers: {
+    # Some code here
+  },
-  object_definitions: { ... },
+  object_definitions: {
+    # Some code here
+  },
-  picklists: { ... },
+  picklists: {
+    # Some code here
+  },
-  methods: { ... },
+  methods: {
+    # Some code here
+  },
 }
 ```

 ### Other authentication methods
-Check out the other authentication methods we support.
-[Learn more]()
+Check out the other authentication methods we support as well as how to set up a custom connector that works for on-premise connections.
+[Go back to our list of authentication methods](/developing-connectors/sdk-2/authentication.md) or check our our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips.

 ### Next section
-If you're already familiar with the authentication methods we support, check out the triggers that our SDK supports as well as how to implement them.
-[Learn more]()
+If you're already familiar with the authentication methods we support, check out the actions that our SDK supports as well as how to implement them.
+[Learn more](/developing-connectors/sdk-2/action.md)